 We offer pay-TV services under the DISH® brand ("DISH") and the Sling® brand ("Sling") (collectively "Pay-TV" services).
-We had 13.932 million Pay-TV subscribers in the United States as of June 30, 2015 and are the nation's third largest pay-TV provider.
-Our current revenue and profit is primarily derived from providing Pay-TV services.
+We had 13.909 million Pay-TV subscribers in the United States as of September 30, 2015 and are the nation's third largest pay-TV provider.
 Competition has intensified in recent years as the pay-TV industry has matured.
 To differentiate our DISH branded pay-TV service from our competitors, we introduced the Hopper® whole-home DVR during 2012 and have continued to add functionality and simplicity for a more intuitive user experience.
 Our current generation Hopper and Joey® whole-home DVR promotes a suite of integrated features and functionality designed to maximize the convenience and ease of watching TV anytime and anywhere.
 It also has several innovative features that a consumer can use, at his or her option, to watch and record television programming, including recording up to eight shows at a time, through Internet-connected tablets, smartphones and computers.
 During January 2015, we announced certain upcoming technological advancements including 4K Ultra HD capable receivers, a new remote control and user interface with advanced voice command capability, and more mobile applications.
 There can be no assurance that these integrated features and functionality will positively affect our results of operations or our gross new Pay-TV subscriber activations.

 In addition, we bundle broadband and telephone services with our DISH branded pay-TV services.
-As of June 30, 2015, we had 0.595 million broadband subscribers in the United States.
+As of September 30, 2015, we had 0.608 million broadband subscribers in the United States.
 Connecting our subscribers' receivers to broadband service enhances the video experience and facilitates access to DISH branded programming services on mobile devices.
 We market our wireline and satellite broadband services under the dishNET brand.
-Our dishNET satellite broadband service primarily targets rural residents that are underserved, or unserved, by wireline broadband, and provides download speeds of up to 15 Mbps and our dishNET branded wireline broadband service provides download speeds of up to 20 Mbps.
+Our dishNET satellite broadband service utilizes advanced technology and high-powered satellites launched by Hughes Communications, Inc. ("Hughes") and ViaSat, Inc. ("ViaSat") to provide broadband coverage nationwide.
+This service primarily targets rural residents that are underserved, or unserved, by wireline broadband, and provides download speeds of up to 15 Mbps and our dishNET branded wireline broadband service provides download speeds of up to 20 Mbps.
+Currently, satellite capacity constraints limit our ability to expand services in certain geographic areas.
+However, we expect these satellite capacity constraints to be mitigated when additional next-generation satellites are successfully launched by Hughes and ViaSat and placed into commercial operation, which is anticipated to occur in the second half of 2016.